mihael/sales/README.md

 with the credentials in place run _sale_ again, it should now download the latest daily report and present it.

+run `sale daily` or `sale weekly` to download reports, compute and present them in one go.

 run `sale help` to get a list of all possible commands.

 dependencies